Ask Question

 adaptive Immunity (specific immunity) is a response to a specific immune stimulus (antigen) that involves cells of the immune system and frequently leads to a state of immune memory.
 The adaptive immune system marshals antibodies and T cells that are highly specific for a particular pathogen (or antigen).
 Once created, the antibodies and T cells can eliminate the pathogen if it appears even years later - so-called immune surveillance.

 antibody (Ab) - a protein molecule (also called an immunoglobulin) secreted by B cells in response to an antigen (Ag).
 When an antibody attaches to an antigen, it destroys the antigen.
-Picture-it

 Antibody-dependent Cell-mediated Cytotoxicity (ADCC) - An immune response triggered by the presence of antibody (Abs) coating the target cell (such as Rituxan).
 Upon binding its antigen, the Antibody's Fc region is exposed and will bind its receptor on the NK cell (or other effector cells) to form a bridge.
 Once the bridge is formed, a poorly understood lytic (killing) signal is delivered to the target cell by the effector cell, resulting in its demise. - (adapted from the Merck Manual) Picture-it

 antigen - the portion of a foreign substance or germ that can cause the immune system to become active against it.
-Picture-it Also from Merck Manual: "Substances that stimulate an immune response in the body are called antigens.
+Also from Merck Manual: "Substances that stimulate an immune response in the body are called antigens.
 Antigens may be contained within or on bacteria, viruses, other microorganisms, or cancer cells.
 Antigens may also exist on their own—for example, as pollen or food molecules.
 A normal immune response consists of recognizing a foreign antigen, mobilizing forces to defend against it, and attacking it."

 antigen presenting cell (APC) - immune cells - such as b-cells, macrophages, and dendritic cells - that recognize foreign antigens, and present it to T-cells to initiate an immune response.

 antigen receptors - molecules on the surface of b- and t-cells that allow the cells to engage a specific antigen in the body in order to mount an immune response that is specific to the foreign molecule it binds to.
-Picture-it

 antibiotics - Medicines used to treat some bacterial diseases.